 - 6.1 Chapter 11, AMA5 (pp245-275) details the assessment of the ear, nose, throat and related structures.
 With the exception of hearing impairment, which is dealt with in Chapter 9 of the Guidelines, Chapter 11, AMA5 should be followed in assessing whole person impairment, with the variations included below. - 6.2 The degree of impairment arising from conditions that are not caused by a work injury must be assessed and considered when determining the degree of whole person impairment.
-The degree to which pre-existing conditions and lifestyle activities such as smoking contribute to the degree of permanent impairment requires judgement on the part of the clinician undertaking the impairment assessment.
-Any deductions for these conditions must be recorded and reasoning for the degree of impairment assigned provided in the assessor's report.
+The degree to which pre-existing conditions and lifestyle activities such as smoking contribute to the degree of permanent impairment requires judgment on the part of the clinician undertaking the impairment assessment.
+Any deductions for these conditions need to be recorded and reasoning provided in the assessor's report.